vineethreddyramasa/DataKnights/Deliverables/R Scripts/R_Scripts.md

     # Output not displayed because its too lengthy
     ```

-10. Number of birds sighted in each year
+10. Number of birds sighted in each year.

     ``` r
     count_coye_year = count(coye, c('year')) # Common Yellowthroat